 - Provenance of material of archaeological significance using Sr and Nd isotopes;

-- Tropic chain and palaeo-diet using trace elements and Ca isotopes.
+- Tropic chain, diet and mobility of ancient animals using Sr and Ca isotopes.

 Environments of the Precambrian and Phanerozoic, and the evolution of life